Protocentral/HealthyPi/README.md

 ###Step 1 : Install and Update the OS

 * Install the Raspbian OS in Raspberry Pi.
-The image file can be downloaded from the Raspberry Pi's official website(https://www.raspberrypi.org/downloads/).
+The image file can be downloaded from the [Raspberry Pi's official website](https://www.raspberrypi.org/downloads/).

 * Once the installation finishes, update the system with the following command in the Terminal: